Hindu College, Colombo: Big Match and other academic events

 The Big Match played between Hindu College, Colombo and Jaffna Hindu College is one of the significant events for the college.
 The Big Match, named "Battle of the Hindus", was officially inaugurated in 1981 and has been held somewhat regularly throughout the years.
 The match takes place at the home ground of each school alternatively.
 The battle of the Hindus has been given its significance at the College since the 10th match between the colleges.
 P. Sara Oval was selected as the venue for the match and has since been developed as the home ground for Hindu College, Colombo.
-10th Battle of the Hindus is the first Big match held at the P. Sara Oval and currently it is a common venue for many other Big matches between schools.
+The 10th Battle of the Hindus is the first Big match held at the P. Sara Oval and currently it is a common venue for many other Big matches between schools.

 A special ‘Solladal’ debate encounter is also organized in conjunction with the Big Match cricket series.
 This intellectual contest was inaugurated in 2016, adding an academic dimension to the spirited rivalry between the two institutions.
 The first Solladal Cup was won by Hindu College Colombo, marking a memorable beginning to this tradition.

 Founders

 The Hindu Educational Society, consisting of 24 Hindu leaders, played a crucial role in founding the school.
 The first president of the society, Hon.
-Justice C. Nagalingam, along with other prominent figures such as Mr S. Sellamuttu, Hon.
-Sir Kanthiah Vaithianathan and Senator Peri Sundaram contributed to the establishment of the school.
+Justice C. Nagalingam, along with other prominent figures such as S. Sellamuttu, Sir Kanthiah Vaithianathan, S.Mahadevan, V.A.
+Kandiah, Senator Peri Sundaram and Alagu Subramaniam contributed to the establishment of the school.